SlashDB/timesheet-demo/README.md

 ```

 So now, when requesting something from the default *localhost:8000*
-request will get redirected to the root of the selected SlashDB instance
+we'll get redirected to the root of the selected SlashDB instance
 i.e. requesting
 > http://localhost:8000/db/timesheet/project/project_id/1.json -> http://demo.slashdb.com/db/timesheet/project/project_id/1.json

 and the response will be transparently returned to the us.

 The *authorizationMiddleware* function applies all the authorization logic to the proxied requests i.e.
-it extracts the JWT token and checks if it's valid and depending on the user, allows or prohibits resource access.
+it extracts the *JWT* token and checks if it's valid and depending on the user permissions, allows or prohibits resource access.

 ```go
 func authorizationMiddleware(fn func(http.ResponseWriter, *http.Request), secret []byte) func(w http.ResponseWriter, r *http.Request) {